kubernetes/website/docs/tasks/debug-application-cluster/local-debugging.md

 There are a variety of ways that the local shell can be used.
 For example, you could write a shell script on your laptop, and run it directly from the shell in real-time.
 You can do this on a remote shell as well, of course, but you may not be able to use your preferred code editor, and the script is deleted when you terminate the container.

+You can exit the shell by typing `exit`.

 ## Developing or debugging an existing service

 When developing an application on Kubernetes, you typically code/debug a single service, but that service may require access to other services for proper testing and debugging.
 One option for coding and debugging is to use your continuous deployment pipeline, but even the fastest deployment pipeline introduces a delay in the code/debug cycle.

 With the `--swap-deployment` option, Telepresence lets you swap an existing deployment with the Telepresence proxy.
-This lets you run your service locally while connecting to the remote Kubernetes cluster.
+This lets you run your service locally while connecting to the remote Kubernetes cluster -- while letting other services in the remote cluster also access your locally running instance.
 To run Telepresence with `--swap-deployment`, type:

 `telepresence --swap-deployment $DEPLOYMENT_NAME`